Blog

 “Keep calm, carry on.”
 “Eat, drink and find satisfaction.”
 “Do not worry about tomorrow, for tomorrow will worry about itself.”
 Who can argue with the resolve of humanity, through time immemorial, to live life just one day at a time, even in the face of overwhelming troubles and deep distress.
 Yes, some may have peace for a time, or two times, but the battle is never far from our gates.

-On the left and the right, in the cyber heights and depths, out of the upper and lower crusts they come, striding to their postures — pompous forces bent on asserting their utopias.
-Those in the middle get caught in the crossfire and are pushed to take sides.
-But the Kingdom is not to be taken by force, and we — citizens of a sizable middledom — have only our selves and our witness to put forward, secure in the knowledge that God’s strength lies in our weakness.
+On the left and the right, in the cyber heights and depths, out of the upper and lower crusts they come, striding to their postures — pompous forces bent on asserting their utopias, whether noble or greedily grasping.
+Those in the middle get caught in the crossfire and are pushed to take sides — to fall in line.
+But the Kingdom is not to be taken by force, and we — citizens of a sizable middledom — must rely, simply, on each other, ourselves and our witness to forge a more peaceful coexistence.

-Not for us, to be assailants or victims, for we do not live “as those who have no hope.”
+It is better for us not to be arrogant assailants or their bitter victims, for we do not live “as those who have no hope.”
 God willing, we do what we can, for ourselves and for others, to wrestle against outrageous fortune, principalities and powers — making do, doing justice and loving mercy.
 But we walk humbly — we will not overcome.
 We will not bring the world to heel.
 That Revelation we know.

 Speaking in tongues, Herman de Jong falls back on Revelation as as sure way of encouraging and connecting with his aging mother, an ocean away.